The far northwestern corners of Ireland must surely be one of Europe's least-visited wildernesses.

 Donegal, Sligo, Mayo and Galway comprise the northwestern coastal section of the Wild Atlantic Way touring route.

-These are must-see destinations if you are lucky enough to visit Ireland in 2022.
+These are must-see destinations if you are lucky enough to visit Ireland in 2024 or 2025.

 After reading this blog, make sure you check our 7 Day Vagabond Magnetic North Adventure, which tours this amazing region.

 But for now, intrepid Vagabond, read on to discover all the wonders of the west and northwest of Ireland.

 On a drive through Connemara, you'll soon discover why its wild, barren and treeless landscapes have inspired countless poets and artists.